zplayads/Help-Center-for-Promotion/guides.md

 ![003](adimgscn/003en.png)

-After filling in the two parts above, select Add Only, then your files will be uploaded and your information will be saved; if you select Add and Creat Campaign, your files will be uploaded and you will jump to the "AD CAMPAIGN" page to creat campaign.
+After filling in the two parts above, select "Add Only", then your files will be uploaded and your information will be saved; if you select "Add and Creat Campaign", your files will be uploaded and you will jump to the "AD CAMPAIGN" page to creat campaign.
 (About creating campaign, see in 2.6)

 ##### 2.3 There are two methods to reach Material Library.